-103 INTERMEDIATE ALGEBRA
+103 INTERMEDIATE ALGEBRA 5 units, 5 lecture hours

 PREREQUISITES: Mathematics 201 or equivalent.
 ADVISORIES: Eligibility for English 1A.

 This course is designed to provide students with a strong foundation in algebra, graphing, and problem-solving skills.
 This course will cover many algebraic concepts including: equations and inequalities in two variables, rational exponents and roots, quadratic functions, exponential and logarithmic functions, and conic sections.
 (A)